patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/tooltips.md

 import ExportIcon from '@patternfly/react-icons/dist/esm/icons/export-icon';
 import TaskIcon from '@patternfly/react-icons/dist/esm/icons/task-icon';
 import QuestionCircleIcon from '@patternfly/react-icons/dist/esm/icons/question-circle-icon';
-import { Button, Icon, Tooltip } from '@patternfly/react-core'
+import { Button, Icon, Tooltip, Split, SplitItem } from '@patternfly/react-core'

 A **tooltip** is a message box that is shown when a UI element, like a button or an icon, is in a hover state.
 They contain short descriptions that offer additional information to help users better understand elements within a UI.